markup-theme/markup-theme/markup_theme/source/tutorials.rst

 Tutorials
 ==================================================

 This section contains tutorials and tutorial-like things!
-They range from examples of customizing and extending the |theme| theme to documentation of what's necessary to keep the them running.
+They range from examples of customizing and extending |theme| to documentation of what's necessary to keep the them running.
 We put these here in part because much of customizing and working with Sphinx is some degree of inscrutable or opaque and there just aren't enough examples out there.

 .. _tutorials-blockquotes: